-- Atrial septal defects an opening exists between the atria (e.g. patent foramen ovale, foramen primum defect, foramen secundum defect). - Ventricular septal defects an opening exists between the ventricles (in the membranous or in the muscular portions of the interventricular septum).
+- ▶ Atrial septal defects an opening exists between the atria (e.g. patent foramen ovale, foramen primum defect, foramen secundum defect). - Ventricular septal defects an opening exists between the ventricles (in the membranous or in the muscular portions of the interventricular septum). - Transposition of the great arteries the position of the aorta and the pulmonary trunk are reversed. - ▶ Common arterial trunk a single great vessel arises from both ventricles.

-Anomalies of great vessels

-- Transposition of the great arteries the position of the aorta and the pulmonary trunk are reversed. - Common arterial trunk (truncus arteriosus) a single great vessel arises from both ventricles.